 6. Sew the bag’s sides and front together

 For this, the bag’s front piece should be facing the side of the zipper piece.
 This should be done with their right sides together, of course.
 Line the zipper’s middle up to the upper center part on the frontal part.
 Pin it all around and ease up the fabric about its curves.
-Afterward, head to your machine and sew this part up.
+Afterwards, head to your machine and sew this part up.
 Ensure that you don’t catch rolls of fabric in the process.
 The seam allowance should then be top stitched to the side piece.

 7. Make your handle loop